-As a place that is shouting out loud innovation and entrepreneurship, Google for Startups Campus immediately understood the importance of implementing an indoor wayfinding solution for people who are blind, visually impaired or with other orientation challenges.
+As a place that is shouting out loud innovation and entrepreneurship, Google for Startups Campus immediately understood the importance of implementing an indoor wayfinding solution for people who are blind, visually impaired, or with other orientation challenges.
+Simple improvements, like installing braille and RFID tags on signage to provide tactile and audio descriptions, can make a world of difference to more people than you might realize.

-Why should your office space be accessible for the blind?
+Why should your office space be accessible to the blind?

 Attracting talented employees.

-By turning your office space into an accessible environment for the blind and visually impaired, you are attracting more people to work with you.
-Many businesses worldwide have already realized the huge benefits of hiring people of all abilities in their team, and by turning your space into an accessible environment – you are attracting people who previously would have thought twice about their ability to feel equal and free to get to go within your business’ corridors.
+By turning your office space London into an accessible environment for the blind and visually impaired, you are attracting more people to work with you.
+Many businesses worldwide have already realized the huge benefits of hiring people of all abilities in their team, and by turning your space into an accessible environment – you are attracting people who previously would have thought twice about their ability to feel equal and free to get to go within your business corridors.
+Many businesses are already improving the way they consider the spaces their employees work in, and with solutions such as space management systems, the organization and accessibility of office spaces can now be assessed and converted much more efficiently.

 Promoting equality values.

-Turning your office space into an accessible environment for the blind and visually impaired or to people with other orientation challenges promotes equality values within your organization.
-Installing a wayfinding solution that is dedicated to a small portion of the population is an important statement to make when talking about equality and many business owners finds RightHear as another way to make this statement louder.
+Turning your office space into an accessible environment for the blind and visually impaired or for people with other orientation challenges promotes equality values within your organization.
+Installing a wayfinding solution that is dedicated to a small portion of the population is an important statement to make when talking about equality and many business owners find RightHear as another way to make this statement louder.

 How can you turn your office space into an accessible environment for the blind and visually impaired in less than two weeks?